Federal Benefits (FEDVIP) Open Season 2023

 Furthermore, retirement from military service is NOT viewed as a Qualifying Life Event (see below) but if you were active duty and retired from the military, your coverage “will be inactivated” according to the official site.
 To continue FEDVIP coverage in such cases you are required to submit a new application/enrollment.

 You must keep FEDVIP contact information, beneficiary data, and other critical information current within the system.
 Your branch of service or government agency is NOT responsible for updating the system on your behalf in any way.
-If you choose to let coverage end, you are not offered a temporary extension of that coverage.
+If you choose to let the coverage end, you are not offered a temporary extension of that coverage.

-Changing FEDVIP Coverage With A Qualifying Life Event (QLE)
+Changing FEDVIP Coverage with a Qualifying Life Event (QLE)

 The QLE rules for FEDVIP may differ from benefits programs.
 Under FEDVIP your window of opportunity to request a change in coverage based on a QLE is from 31 days before the QLE to 60 days after.
 You are not permitted to apply for a new program or make changes based on a QLE before the actual event happens.
 Some exceptions may apply.